sloan58/twilio-autodialer/README.md

 ## What you will need to get started

-All you need to use the UC Insight Autodialer is a Twilio account and Twilio verified phone number.
+All you need to use the Twilio Autodialer is a Twilio account and Twilio verified phone number.
 You can register for a Twilio account [here](https://www.twilio.com/try-twilio).
 Once you have your account created and obtain a verified phone number, you can register for an account with the Autodialer.
 It will ask for your Twilio SID and Token.
 Now you can place calls with the Autodialer, which will be charged against your Twilio account.